Ferry Terminal & Transit Parking

 Alameda’s newest ferry terminal offers direct weekday commute service between Alameda and downtown San Francisco (see the schedule).
 Find bus and bicycle route information on the Get Around Alameda page.

 Auto parking: The lot has 400 spaces, including 10 with EV charging.
-Parking is currently free, but paid parking is coming in the future.
+Parking is currently free, though the City is planning to launch paid parking in early 2025.
 Ferry riders may not park in spaces marked “shoreline access.”
 Park only in designated parking spaces.

 EV charging: Ten spaces offer Level II EV charging.